 Who Should I Consult for Help With Feelings of Guilt?

-If you have never been to therapy (individual or group) it can be tough to know where to start.
-Guilt and its impact is unique to each individual.
-Mental health and licensed professionals are familiar with emotions and can be helpful.
+If you have never been to therapy (individual or group) it can be tough to know where to start, but most licensed therapists are very skilled in dealing with negative feelings like guilt.

 Here are some professionals to reach out to if you’re struggling with guilty feelings: